sm/sm-postgresql/postgresql/README.md

     sm postgresql install

+Initialize the PostgreSQL database as the postgres user:

+    su - postgres -c 'sm postgresql initialize'

-Next we configure the sytem to run PostgreSQL:
+Configure the sytem to run PostgreSQL:

     sm postgresql configure

-Next we should configure the init.d/rc.d script if we are using as root:
+If we are running as root then we should next configure the init.d/rc.d script:

     root# sm postgresql initd configure

-If you use Monit, configure the PostgreSQL monitrc file:
+If we use Monit, configure the PostgreSQL monitrc file:

     sm postgresql monit configure

-If you use systemd, configure the PostgreSQL systemd file:
+If we use systemd, configure the PostgreSQL systemd file:

     sm postgresql systemd configure